Shares

 Companies which uncapped SPPs after strong demand

-This list tracks almost 50 examples of capital raisings which started an announced a cap on the overall size of an SPP and then saw it completely lifted it to ensure there was no scale back.
+This list tracks more than 50 examples of capital raisings which started with an announced cap on the overall size of an SPP and then saw it completely lifted to ensure there was no scale back.
 Also, check out this list of companies which stuck rigidly to their SPP cap, plus this list of those which partially lifted the cap but still imposed a scale back.

 ANZ, 2009: The offer document mentioned a cap of $350 million following the $2.5 billion placement at $14.40 but the bank accepted all $2.2 billion worth of applications from 178,000 holders or some 40% of the register.
 This remains a record 529% expansion of an SPP.